EVPN-VXLAN Configuration

 Step 8 On the Configuration > Network > NTP page, click the radio button for the NTP config applied to an individual switch, click the ACTIONS menu on the right, and click Delete.

-Note: AFC dynamically creates switch level objects that reconcile configuration performed by an administrator directly on the switch in AFC.
-A switch level configuration object has a higher precedence than AFC objects defined at the fabric level.
-NTP default config can be reconciled in a switch level configuration object.
+Note: Fabric Composer dynamically creates switch level objects that reconcile configuration performed by an administrator directly on the switch.
+A switch level configuration object has a higher precedence than Fabric Composer objects defined at the fabric level.
+At this time, the default NTP config is reconciled in a switch level configuration object.
 In this case, it is necessary to delete switch level NTP configuration objects to apply the fabric level config.
 If per-switch reconciled config is not present, omit steps 8, 9, and 10.

 Step 9 In the Delete confirmation window, click OK.